 - Have a system to monitor inventory at all times.
 Using warehouse inventory management software or an inventory cycle count are both viable strategies.
 Be sure to use an inventory management process that suits your business needs.

-Calculating all of the details needed for one warehouse is already a big responsibility (see what is warehouse if you're just starting).
 As you can imagine, overseeing numerous warehouses is exponentially more complex.
-That’s why having both a powerful strategy and appropriate software is essential to manage multiple warehouse inventories.
+That’s why a powerful strategy and appropriate software is essential in managing multiple warehouse inventories.

 Here are four important elements of handling multiple warehouses:

+If necessary, consider expanding your leadership team by posting a warehouse manager job description.
+This can be made easy by including an appropriate warehouse manager salary.
 Also take a moment to learn more about different types of warehouse jobs.
-If need be, consider expanding your leadership team by posting a warehouse manager job description.
-This can be made easy by including an appropriate warehouse manager salary.

 Managing a supply chain is one of the most challenging aspects of eCommerce.
 It’s easier to position your business for success when you know how to leverage some elements of your supply chain.

-Do you sell a part that’s hard to get outside of a specific import market?
-Use route management to plan how you’re transporting said part.
+Do you sell a machine part or product that’s hard to get outside a specific import market?
+Use route management to plan how you’re transporting said good.
 Instead of sending multiple trucks to the same port, have one driver pick up all the parts and bring them to a central warehouse.
 Then workers from your satellite warehouses can pick up stock from the central warehouse.

-Even a skilled team and the best software are not a replacement for daily inventory optimization.
+A skilled team and the best software are not replacements for daily inventory optimization.
 Make sure that none of your warehouse labels are fraying, missing, or out of date.
 Double-check the validity of your computerized reports by performing periodic manual audits.

 Warehouse inventory management software is any computer program that supports the efficient storage, tracking, control, and replacement of inventory.
-Using a program instead of manually recording each inventory change allows you to work efficiently each day.
+Using a program instead of manually recording each inventory change allows you to work efficiently.